bguernouti/easy_table_to_excel/README.md

                           to_xls_table=True
                           )
 ```
-# Added to the worksheet
+# Add it to the worksheet
 `
 v_sheet.add_virtual_table(easy_table)
 `